ripla/vaadin-scala-mongo/README.md

 For MongoDB the Casbah and Salat libraries are used.

 This example was inspired by the Scala, Play 2 and Mongo example @ [yobriefca.se](http://yobriefca.se/blog/2012/05/08/starter-for-10-scala/).
+The tutorial for this project can be found on [GitHub](https://github.com/ripla/vaadin-scala-mongo/wiki/Tutorial).